makrai/notes/jackendoff90-sem-struct.md

   * bounded/unbounded (event/process, telic/atelic) ~ count/mass
 * (23)
 * To sum up the discussion of (22): these examples show that
-  * there is a common feature system that deals with boundedness and individuation, cutting across Things, Events, and Paths
+  * a common feature system ... cutting across Things, Events, and Paths
   * the system is expressed by a heterogeneous collection of syntactic factors, including lexical choice, aspect, determiner, and perhaps case
   * there is a set of algebraic principles over conceptual structure that